noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 ### Add Development Environment Secrets

-In your Infisical project, navigate to the **dev** environment and add these secrets:
+In your newly created project, click on *+ Add Secret* and add this set of secrets:

 ```
 API_KEY = "sk-1234567890abcdef-DEV"